carbon-language/carbon-lang/compiler-rt/lib/asan/README.txt

 AddressSanitizer RT
 ================================
-This directory contains sources of the AddressSanitizer (asan) runtime library.
+This directory contains sources of the AddressSanitizer (ASan) runtime library.
-We are in the process of integrating AddressSanitizer with LLVM, stay tuned.

 Directory structure:
 README.txt       : This file.